ytopt-team/autotune/Benchmarks/ECP-Apps/readme.md

 After this, the conda environment yt is installed successfully.

 # Instructions for testing the autotuning framework on a laptop
 Follow the ytopt installation instructions to install ytopt on a laptop such as a Macbook Pro.
-Aussume that MPI and OpenMP programming environments are installed and supported already.
+Aussume that MPI and OpenMP programming environments are installed and supported already (use "brew install open-mpi" for MPI; use "brew install libomp" for OpenMP).

 Download the file xsbench-mpi.zip under the folder XSBench-Laptop, then unzip the file to create the foler xsbench-mpi.
 Do the following steps:
 ```